|Pilot Lt. George Leland Hutchinson (KIA, BR) San Francisco, CA

 Built by Consolidated as a Model 28-5MA at San Diego during 1941.
 Constructors Number 259.
 Purchased by Qantas.
 On August 18, 1941 departed San Diego on a delivery flight to Australia arriving at Rose Bay Seaplane Base on August 26 and registered in Australian as VH-AFJ.
 On August 28, 1941 arrived at Rathmines Seaplane Base.

-Assigned to the Royal Australian Air Force (RAAF).
+Delivered to the Royal Australian Air Force (RAAF) as Catalina serial number A24-9.
 On October 4, 1941 assigned to 11 Squadron.
 No known nickname or nose art.

 On January 21, 1942 took off from Fairfax Harbor off Port Moresby at 7:35am on a mission to deliver radio equipment to Salamaua.
 They flew down the coast to the east to Baniara, then to the north coast of New Guinea.
 They spotted about 13 Japanese fighters returning form a strike on Salamaua, and tried to escape by climbing into clouds at 7,000'.
 Sited, they were attacked shooting at one of the Zeros and causing it to fall away, but where fatally hit.
 The aircraft, with the dead crew members aboard crashed near Yambo.
 When lost, this Catalina became the first reconnaissance aircraft shot down in New Guinea.